“In a time of seafaring and spice, pirates played in Table Bay…

 from where our vines grow today, on Cocoa Hill.”

-A fresh, dry and vibrant Rose made via direct pressing of Merlot providing a wine with an alluring salmon colour and appealing drinkability.
+A fresh, dry and vibrant Rosé made of Tempranillo providing a wine with an alluring salmon colour and appealing drinkability.

-This wine has a soft, pale pink colour and is bursting with aromas of strawberries and pink grapefruit.
-The palate is vibrant with a good balance between the bright acidity and flavours of Turkish delight, sweet red berries and pomegranate.
+This wine has a bright salmon pink colour and is bursting with aromas of strawberries and rose petals.
+The palate is vibrant with a good balance between the acidity and flavours of cherries and raspberries.
 The finish is juicy and dry and the wine has a pleasant length.

 2020 was an excellent vintage for Rosé on Dornier.
 The cool spring and early summer led to grapes ripening at lower sugar levels while retaining its natural acidity and delicate flavours.